A Preterist Commentary on Revelation 16: Summary and Highlights

-Revelation 16:4 Commentary: The Massacre at the Jordan River
+A Realized Eschatological View and Commentary of Revelation 16:4: The Massacre at the Jordan River

 The Jordan River also turned red with blood.
 Many Jews fleeing from Gadara were cornered by the Romans at the Jordan River.
 Here a great massacre ensued.
 Regarding the aftermath, Josephus writes that the “Jordan could not be passed over, by reason of the dead bodies that were in it, but because the lake Asphatitis [the Dead Sea] was also full of dead bodies, that were carried down into it by the river.”10

-Revelation 16:4-6 Commentary: Revelation 16:6 says that These Jews were Given Blood to Drink.
+A Preterist Interpretation, Exposition and Commentary of Revelation 16:4-6: Revelation 16:6 says that These Jews were Given Blood to Drink.
 The Drowning of these Jewish Rebels in the Bloody Jordan Literally Fulfills This Verse.

 In v.
 6 cited below John goes on to predict that those afflicted with the third bowl were given “blood to drink.”
 Adam Maarschalk points out an interesting way in which vs. 4-6 were fulfilled literally during the slaughter at the Jordan River mentioned above.
 Maarchalk points out that many of the Jews slaughtered by the Romans were pushed into the water by their enemies and presumably drowned.
 When someone drowns the desire to breathe underwater becomes so strong that they end up swallowing water into their lungs.
 In the drowning of the Jewish rebels in the bloody water of the Jordan River one can see how these people literally drank blood in explicit fulfillment of vs. 4-6.
 In the following vs. John explains why the Jews were given blood to drink.